ItsANoBrainer/FiveMArtifactUpdater/README.md

 ## Change Log
 ### v2.0.0
+No longer uses webscraping at all, now uses the cfx changelog api endpoint.
+This endpoint has the artifacts bundled as a .zip instead of .7z as well, which allowed for lowering the package size by over 92% (1.53mb instead of 21.8mb).
 * Refactored codebase, use new system for getting artifacts url, downloading, and extracting
 * Removed webscrape dependency
 * Removed html parser dependency